MickWest/sitrec/README.md

   - far - far plane distance in meters (defaults to 8000000. i.e. 8000km)
 - lookCamera - definition of the look camera
   - fov, far, etc, same as mainCamera
+- cameraTrack - creates a camera track, defaulting to one from cameraFile using startTime and frames for the interval.
+- ptz - The Pan/Tilt/Zoom orientation of the camera

 Note the views are not changed from PVS14, as it's a fairly standard landscape mode.